Bodo-inc/Bodo-examples/docker/README.md

 # Minimal Bodo Docker Image

-Bodo.Dockerfile is a minimal Dockerfile that installs [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and installs Bodo version ``2021.9`` in the base conda environment.
+Bodo.Dockerfile is a minimal Dockerfile that installs [Miniconda](https://docs.conda.io/en/latest/miniconda.html) and Bodo version ``2021.9`` in the base conda environment.

 ## Build Image with